-Weekly meetings with stakeholders in the Middle and College Leadership teams are structured as such to assist in identifying, managing and strategizing student support structures required around such issues as absenteeism, behavioural, motivational, achievement, learning issues and social-emotional issues and analysing trends that might be emerging from ENGAGE and BI data.
+Fortnightly meetings with stakeholders in the Middle and College Leadership teams are structured as such to assist in identifying, managing and strategizing student support structures required around such issues as absenteeism, behavioural, motivational, achievement, learning issues and social-emotional issues and analysing trends that might be emerging from ENGAGE and BI data.

-Staff professional development is consistently employed and evolving to include PB4L, Functional Behavioural Analysis, Restorative Justice practices, digital literacy and current issues facing our students e.g. The Resilience Project, Real Talk presentations and engaging other external providers.
+Staff professional development is consistently employed and evolving to include PB4L, Functional Behavioural Analysis, Restorative Justice practices, digital literacy and current issues facing our students eg Generation Next and Real Talk presentations, Blurred Minds and engaging other external providers.
 This development and engagement of staff builds capacity in the implementation of our school-wide programs.